 ProjectKnow.com aims to inform parents and family members of those struggling with addiction, as well as addicts and alcoholics themselves, about the options available for treating addiction.
-With a library of original content as well as the introduction of content from our sister site Child.net (launched 1998, now merged here), and a national directory of teen resources, addiction therapists, treatment centers, and sober living providers, we educate in simple language.
-While ProjectKnow.com is not meant to take the place of advice from medical professionals, who should always be consulted regarding issues of substance abuse or potential behavioral health disorders, we do provide overviews and offer a referral service that can expedite the process of familiarizing yourself with use, abuse, dependency, treatment and recovery topics and options.
+With a library of original content, as well as content from our sister site Child.net (launched 1998, now merged here), and a national directory of teen resources, addiction therapists, treatment centers, and sober living providers, we educate in simple language.
+While ProjectKnow.com is not meant to take the place of advice from medical professionals, who should always be consulted regarding issues of substance abuse or potential behavioral health disorders, we do provide overviews and offer resources that can expedite the process of familiarizing yourself with addiction, drug and alcohol abuse, dependency, treatment and recovery topics and options.

 The editorial content featured on ProjectKnow.com provides useful information about the disease of addiction, the effects of substance abuse, and the available treatment methods.
 We enlist professionals from the fields of mental health, addiction medicine, and behavioral sciences to write and review content to check that we are providing the most up-to-date and accurate information possible.
 Some of ProjectKnow.com’s editorial staff includes:

 Editorial content from ProjectKnow.com has appeared in the following publications:

 For permission to reproduce ProjectKnow.com content, please contact us here.

 For those seeking addiction treatment for themselves or a loved one, the ProjectKnow.com helpline is a private and convenient solution.
 We are standing by 24/7 to discuss your treatment options.
 Our advisors work solely for AAC and will discuss with you whether an AAC facility may be an option for you.
 To view a full list of AAC residential treatment centers, please visit americanaddictioncenters.org/treatment-centers.